+ARTICLE 17

-ARTICLE 18 PARTICIPATION BY FEDERAL POWER MARKETING ADMINISTRATIONS
+PARTICIPATION BY FEDERAL POWER MARKETING ADMINISTRATIONS

-Section 18.1 The participation by the United States through Federal power marketing administrations (PMA) in the Corporation is subject in all respects to acts of Congress and to regulations of the Secretary of Energy established thereunder.
+Section 17.1 Power Marketing Administrations Participation.
+The participation by the United States through Federal power marketing administrations (PMA) in the Corporation is subject in all respects to acts of Congress and to regulations of the Secretary of Energy established thereunder.
 This reservation includes, but is not limited to, the statutory limitations upon the authority of the Secretary of Energy to submit disputes arising hereunder to arbitration.
-In the event of a conflict between this Article 18 and any other Article of these Bylaws, this Article 18 shall have precedence with respect to the application of these Bylaws to the United States.
+In the event of a conflict between this Article 17 and any other Article of these Bylaws, this Article 17 shall have precedence with respect to the application of these Bylaws to the United States.

-Section 18.2 Where activities provided for herein extend beyond the current fiscal year, continued expenditures by the Unites States are contingent upon Congress making the necessary appropriations required for the continued performance of the obligations of the PMA hereunder.
+Section 17.2 Failure of Congress to Make Appropriations.
+Where activities provided for herein extend beyond the current fiscal year, continued expenditures by the United States are contingent upon Congress making the necessary appropriations required for the continued performance of the obligations of the PMA hereunder.
 In case such appropriations are not made, the Corporation and its Members hereby release the PMA from its contractual obligations under these Bylaws and from all liability due to the failure of Congress to make such appropriation.

-Section 18.3 No member of or delegate to Congress shall be admitted to any share or part of, or to any benefit that may have arisen from, these Bylaws, but this restriction shall not be construed to extend to these Bylaws if made with a corporation or company for its general benefit.

-Section 18.4 The Corporation and its Members warrant that no Person or selling agency has been employed or retained to solicit or secure participation by a PMA in the Corporation upon an agreement or understanding for a commission, percentage, brokerage or contingent fee, excepting bona fide employees or bona fide established commercial or selling agencies maintained by the Members for the purpose of securing business.
+Section 17.3 Inapplicability of Bylaws to Congressional Members and Delegates.
+No member of or delegate to Congress shall be admitted to any share or part of, or to any benefit that may have arisen from, these Bylaws, but this restriction shall not be construed to extend to these Bylaws if made with a corporation or company for its general benefit.
+Section 17.4 No Solicitation of Power Marketing Administration Participation.
+The Corporation and its Membership warrant that no Person or selling agency has been employed or retained to solicit or secure participation by a PMA in the Corporation upon an agreement or understanding for a commission, percentage, brokerage or contingent fee, excepting bona fide employees or bona fide established commercial or selling agencies maintained by the Membership for the purpose of securing business.
 For breach or violation of this warranty, a PMA shall have the right to annul its participation in the Corporation without liability or, in its discretion, to deduct from its dues or fees the full amount of such commission, percentage, brokerage, or contingent fee.

-Section 18.5 For the purpose of this Section 18.5 the term "Contract" shall mean these Bylaws and the term "Contractor" shall mean the Corporation.
+Section 17.5 Provisions Applicable to the Corporation.
+For the purpose of this Section 17.5 the term "Contract" shall mean these Bylaws and the term "Contractor" shall mean the Corporation.
 During the performance of this Contract, the Contractor agrees to the following provisions.

-18.5.1.
+17.5.1.No Discrimination.
 Section 202 of the Executive Order No. 11246, 30 Fed.
 Reg.
 12319 (1965), as amended by Executive Order No. 12086, 43 Fed.
 Reg.
 46501 (1978), which provides, among other things, that the Contractor will not discriminate against any employee or applicant for employment because of race, color, religion, sex, or national origin, is incorporated by reference in the Contract.

-18.5.2.
+17.5.2.
+Contract Work Hours and Safety Standards Act.
 The Contract, to the extent that it is of a character specified in Section 103 of the Contract Work Hours and Safety Standards Act, 40 U.S.C. § 329 (1986) (the "Act"), is subject to the provisions of the Act, 40 U.S.C. §§ 327-333 (1986), and to regulations promulgated by the Secretary of Labor pursuant to the Act.

-18.5.3.
-The Contractor agrees not to employ any person undergoing sentence of imprisonment in performing the Contract except as provided by 18 U.S.C.
-4082(c)(2) and Executive Order 11755, 39 Fed.
+17.5.3.Imprisonment.
+The Contractor agrees not to employ any person undergoing sentence of imprisonment in performing the Contract except as provided by 18 U.S.C. § 4082(c)(2) and Executive Order 11755, 39 Fed.
 Reg.
 779 (1973).

-ARTICLE 19 DETERMINATION OF VIOLATIONS AND DISPUTE RESOLUTION
+ARTICLE 18 HEARINGS AND DISPUTE RESOLUTION